Data Loading

 }

 The route component can be a function default export or a named Component export.
-Named route exports such as loader, head, headers, ErrorBoundary, and getStaticPaths remain separate special exports.
+Named route exports such as loader, head, headers, markdown, ErrorBoundary, and getStaticPaths remain separate special exports.

 LoaderArgs